Mstackh/personal-website/content/authors/admin/_index.md

   url: https://sociology.uwo.ca/

 # Short bio (displayed in user profile at end of posts)
-bio: Quantitative sociologist
+bio: Quantitative Sociologist

 # Interests to show in About widget
-interests:
+#interests:
-- Quantitative Methods
+#- Quantitative Methods
-- Data Reduction Techniques
+#- Data Reduction Techniques
-- Longitudinal Analyses
+#- Longitudinal Analyses
-- Health inequality Across the Life Course
+#- Health inequality Across the Life Course
-- Mental Health
+#- Mental Health
-- Environmental Sociology
+#- Environmental Sociology

 # Education to show in About widget
 education: